Roche/pyreadstat/README.md

     # do some cool calculations here for the chunk
 ```

+**If using multiprocessing, please read the notes in the previous section regarding Xport, Por and some defective SAV files not
+having the number of rows in the metadata**

 **For Windows, please check the notes on the previous section reading files in parallel processes**

 #### Reading value labels